By Dr. Becker

 Because warts are usually painless and only annoying to owners, I recommend using the development of warts to monitor a patient's immune health.
 Remember, removing warts doesn't remove the virus from your dog's body.
 Unless the immune function problem is addressed, his body will continue to produce warts.

 Vaccines have been implicated as a cause of papillomatosis.
 This is another reason I don't recommend over-vaccinating pets.
 Often warts are an indication the animal has received too many vaccines, or has had a negative reaction to vaccines.

 Ironically, the homeopathic treatment for warts is the very same homeopathic treatment for vaccinosis, which is a remedy called Thuja.
 Needless to say, eliminating or reducing the number of unnecessary vaccines your pet receives is a great first step in reducing the potential for papillomatosis.
 Continuing to vaccinate can often bring about another flare up of warts.

 Most veterinarians assume all dogs have been exposed to the papilloma virus.
-The goal is to keep your pet’s immune system healthy by reducing vaccines, feeding a low-stress diet, and providing clean air and water and a chemical-free living environment.
+The goal is to keep your pet's immune system healthy by reducing vaccines, feeding a low-stress diet, and providing clean air and water and a safe living environment.